Get a little protein assist from the snack aisle with these nutritionist-approved choices.

 Protein per bar: 14 grams

-Aloha organic bars are vegan, contain 6 to 10 grams of fiber, and come in tempting flavors like coconut chocolate almond and caramel sea salt.
-There’s even a limited edition chocolate espresso flavor that has a kick of caffeine.
+Aloha organic bars are vegan, contain 6 to 10 grams of fiber, and come in tempting flavors like coconut chocolate almond and maple sea salt.
+There’s even a chocolate espresso flavor that has a kick of caffeine.

 The protein comes from nuts, brown rice, and pumpkin seeds.
 “I like that these are gluten-free, packed with protein, and contain plenty of fiber,” says Dr. Cederquist.